 - PureVPN – Like IPVanish, PureVPN was also busted for giving up logs to US authorities, despite claiming to be a “no logs” service.
 We also found the speeds to be quite slow in our recent PureVPN vs NordVPN tests.

-- Opera VPN – Despite claiming to be a full VPN, Opera VPN only works for browser and will therefore not encrypt traffic on your operating system with torrent clients.
+- Opera VPN – Despite claiming to be a full VPN, Opera VPN only works for browser and will therefore not encrypt traffic on your operating system with bittorrent clients.

-- HMA (HideMyAss) VPN – Like IPVanish and PureVPN, HMA provided logs to authorities for a hacking case.
+- HMA VPN – Like IPVanish and PureVPN, HMA (formerly HideMyAss VPN) provided logs to authorities.
+With HMA, it was for an alleged hacking case.

 - CyberGhost VPN – We found many problems in our CyberGhost VPN review, including slow speeds, clunky apps, and the inability to access streaming websites.
 I have also noticed CyberGhost users complaining about getting DMCA notices while using this VPN: